-- The type of bridge and the material used to make it.
+- The type of bridge and the material chosen for its construction.

-- The number of teeth that are missing.
+- The number of missing teeth that require replacement.

 - The location and complexity of the procedure.